DaanMatch/dsdiscovery/dsdiscovery/_build/html/_sources/spring23/7-phase3.5.md

 [Item Pipelines](https://docs.scrapy.org/en/latest/topics/item-pipeline.html) are Scrapy's way of process data scraped by spiders.

 After an item has been scraped by a spider, it is sent to the Item Pipeline which processes it through a sequence of steps that can be configured to clean and process the scraped data before ultimately saving it somewhere.
-Read more [here]([Blog tutorial](https://scrapeops.io/python-scrapy-playbook/scrapy-save-data-postgres/))
+[Tutorial ](https://scrapeops.io/python-scrapy-playbook/scrapy-save-data-postgres/)

 You can use Item Pipelines to: